Generalization of LRU Cache Replacement Policy with Applications to Video Streaming: Introduction

 In order to improve the performance of web-based services (e.g., cloud-based storage systems, Video-on-Demand (VoD), etc.), content delivery architectures frequently employ a caching system.
 A typical system consists of a set of large centralized servers storing a large set of documents (e.g. videos) and a network of distributed servers (caches).
 The caches are closer to the user, and thus allow for faster download speeds.
 However, since the caches are small relative to the size of the centralized servers, one needs to employ a set of rules governing which files are stored on each cache, referred to as a ``Cache Replacement Policy''.

 One of the most popular policies is the so-called ``Least Recently Used'' (LRU) replacement policy.
 Under the LRU policy, the cache can be thought of as a queue.
 When a new file is requested, it is added to the head of the queue (or moved to the head if it is already present in the queue).
 If a file reaches the tail of the queue it is ``pushed out'' (i.e., removed from the cache).
 Since the most popular files are the ones which are requested most often, they have a much higher probability of being stored in the cache resulting in faster content delivery.
-As a result, the performance and properties (both theoretical and empirical) are a topic of much research (c.f. \cite{breslau1999web,che2002hierarchical,dan1990approximate,dernbach2016cache,fricker2012versatile, fricker2012impact,jelenkovic2008characterizing,mahanti2000traffic,rosensweig2010approximate,gallo2014performance, zhang1999web,Rosensweig2013} and references therein).
+As a result, the performance and properties (both theoretical and empirical) are a topic of much research (cf. \cite{breslau1999web,fagin1977asymptotic,che2002hierarchical,dan1990approximate,dernbach2016cache,fricker2012versatile, fricker2012impact,jelenkovic2008characterizing,mahanti2000traffic,rosensweig2010approximate,gallo2014performance, zhang1999web,Rosensweig2013} and references therein).

-While the academic literature on caching policies is extensive, it focuses on situations where objects are of the same size.
+There are many extensions of the classical LRU policy, including q-LRU and LRU(m) \cite{garetto2016unified, gast2016asymptotically}, that mainly focus on situations where entire files are cached.
 One of the issues with the LRU policy is that a large file request will evict multiple small files in the cache and thus can hurt the system performance.
 In order to avoid this effect, this paper proposes a generalization of the LRU replacement policy (denoted as gLRU).
 In general, files can be divided into equally sized pieces or chunks of equal size.
 The gLRU replacement policy differs from LRU in that, when a file is requested, only one additional chunk is added to the cache (unless all chunks of the file exist already in the cache).
 For example, suppose a document with 100 chunks is requested and 10 chunks are currently cached.
 Under gLRU, the 10 chunks will be moved to the head of the cache along with 1 additional chunk.
 In the LRU policy, the entire file will be added.
-We assert that gLRU results in improved performance (i.e., faster download speeds, fewer delays, etc.) that the original LRU.
+We assert that gLRU results in improved performance (i.e., faster download speeds, fewer delays, etc.) than the original LRU.